Petroleum storage certificates

 - non-workplace premises storing petrol, for example at private homes, or at clubs/associations (or similar)

-The certificates are issued by the Petroleum Enforcement Authority.
-The City and County of Swansea is the Petroleum Enforcement Authority for the Swansea area.
+The certificates are issued by the petroleum enforcement authority.
+Swansea Council is the petroleum enforcement authority for the Swansea area.
 This forms part of the Petroleum (Consolidation) Regulations 2014

 The certificates contain information specific to the site, such as the storage arrangements, as well as detail about the validity of the certificate and circumstances where the enforcing authority must be told about any prescribed material changes.